ModelEarth/community/resources/angular/README.md

 ng build officemap --watch
 </code>

-Your app can never use your library before it is built.
+Note: Your app can not use your library before you build it.
 <!--
 If upgrading, since already the default.
 	Add the following in your tsconfig.lib.json for the --watch command.